Day & Night in Lamai - Koh Samui Guides

 Dune Beach Club

 Dune sits a short stretch south of Zephyr on the same beach.
-The setting is bohemian-relaxed-upscale with a beachfront pool, a kitchen serving cocktails through the day, and a programme that runs from midday loungers into the early evening.
-It is a calmer, less programmed alternative to the bigger Lamai operations: more about sitting somewhere comfortable for a long lunch than working through a daybed minimum.
+A beachfront pool, cocktails through the day, and a programme that eases from midday loungers into the early evening.
+Calmer and less programmed than the bigger Lamai operations: more about sitting somewhere comfortable for a long lunch than working through a daybed minimum.
 Walk-ins are the norm.
-The pool sits a few metres from the tide, which means the soundtrack of the room is the Gulf rather than a sound system.
+The pool sits a few metres from the tide, and the dominant sound is the Gulf rather than a speaker system.

 • Thanon Had Lamai, Tambon Maret